stevens97/ND_Random_Walk/README.md

 - A 1D Random Walk
 - A 2D Random Walk
-- A 3D Random Walk etc.
+- A 3D Random Walk
+etc...

 Data Visualisations:
 ========================================